Common name: The Queenless Ponerine Ant.

 However, like many Diacamma they like to change their nesting location frequently so it would help to have a set up with two artificial nests - so they can alternate between them and allowing you to clean the one not being used.

-Warning: Be wary of buying low priced colonies that only have 20-30 workers from other traders as this size colony does not exist naturally - and it is highly likely you are being sold part of a normal colony that has simply been split into two or more parts to maximize profits.
-It is also probable that the gamergate may not be present in the part of the colony that you have purchased.
+Warning: Be wary of buying low priced colonies that only have 10-30 workers from other traders as this size colony does not exist naturally - and it is highly likely you are being sold part of a normal colony that has simply been split into two or more parts to maximize profits.
+Hence it is possable that the gamergate may not be present in the part of the colony that you have purchased.